Dave Flynn is an award-winning Irish composer and musician who has multiple published writings. He is also a life-long Kate Bush fan.

 Quintessentially English or Irish?

-22 years have passed since 'Mná na hÉireann' was released and nearly 40 since Kate Bush's first recorded forays into her Irish-ness.
+A couple of decades have passed since 'Mná na hÉireann' was released.
 Since she made her great comeback with Aerial in 2005 she seems to have left her Irish influences aside.

 Kate Bush may never revisit her Irish-ness on record, nevertheless the huge impact Irish music and culture has had on her work can't be over-looked or denied.

-By merging her deeply-felt Irish-ness with her innate English-ness and cosmopolitan spirit Kate Bush has demonstrated time and again that she is much more than simply a quintessentially English songwriting genius.
-Neither the English or the Irish can truly claim her as their own.
+By merging her deeply-felt Irishness with her innate Englishness and cosmopolitan spirit Kate Bush has demonstrated time and again that she is much more than simply a quintessentially English songwriting genius.
+Neither the English nor the Irish can truly claim her as their own.
 Kate Bush's music goes beyond every border, her music is there for all of us.
 Kate Bush is simply a genius.

 © 2018 Dave Flynn